Discovery, Liberty Global to buy UK-based production group

-John Malone's Liberty Global Plc and Discovery Communications Inc said they would jointly buy UK-based All3Media, producer of hit TV shows such as "Skins" and "Midsomer Murders", for about $300 million.
+John Malone's Liberty Global Plc (LBTYA.O) and Discovery Communications Inc (DISCA.O) said they would jointly buy UK-based All3Media, producer of hit TV shows such as "Skins" and "Midsomer Murders", for about $300 million.

 Discovery and Liberty Global said they would each contribute about 90 million pounds in cash to buy the company from its founders and funds owned by private equity firm Permira.